LFPy/LFPy/documentation/sources/information.rst

 =======================================

 LFPy is installed on the Neuroscience Gateway Portal (NSG, see http://www.nsgportal.org), and can be used to execute simulations with LFPy both serially and in parallel applications on high-performance computing facilities.
-The access to the NSG is entirely free, and provide also access to other neuronal simulation software (NEST, NEURON, etc.).
-The procedure for getting started with LFPy on NSG is quite straightforward through their web-based interface:
+The access to the NSG is entirely free, and access to other neuronal simulation software (NEST, NEURON, etc.) is also provided.
+The procedure for getting started with LFPy on the NSG is quite straightforward through their web-based interface:

 1. First, apply for a NSG user account by filling out their application form and sending it by email (follow instructions on http://www.nsgportal.org/portal2)
 2. After approval, log in using your credentials, change password if necessary